Sidra Data Products metadata¶

 PipelineSyncBehavior), described here.

-Therefore, if the data processing logic of a Client Application needs to have these Assets generated, please ensure that this parameter has the correct setting to
+false.
+Therefore, if the data processing logic of a Data Product needs to have these Assets generated, please ensure that this parameter has the correct setting to

 true when deploying data intake pipelines.